 While a frequent concern, research overwhelmingly shows children are fully capable of learning multiple languages simultaneously.
 Their brains are wired for it.
 They may occasionally mix words, a normal part of bilingual development, not confusion.
 Bilingualism offers numerous cognitive benefits, including improved problem-solving and mental flexibility.
 For more help, see our tips on choosing an English teacher.

 At LearnLink, our certified tutors specialize in making English fun and accessible for the youngest learners.
-We use games, stories, and songs in our one-on-one lessons to build a strong foundation. to see how we can help your child start their English journey with a smile.
-Book a free trial lesson with LearnLink.
+We use games, stories, and songs in our one-on-one lessons to build a strong foundation — book a free trial lesson with LearnLink to see how we can help your child start their English journey with a smile.